The Most Popular Song The Year You Were Born

 The gravelly-voiced, open-shirted Rod Stewart has enjoyed many career phases.
 He started out in the '60s with the blues-rock band Faces; in the 2000s he became a lounge singer to belt out "The Great American Songbook."
 In between, mostly in the '70s, he was a sex-obsessed himbo with lots of songs about getting it on, his desire to get it on, or how right then was the time to get it on with a sweet, sweet lady.

 Stewart's greatest triumph and success in this vein was "Tonight's the Night," a flirty but kind of pressuring love ballad about how tonight is the night that he and the subject of the tune are finally going to make sweet love.
 (It's actually about losing one's virginity — not necessarily for the singer, not for the subject.)
-Stewart's song likely soundtracked many real-life "special nights," and it went on to spend eight weeks at number one, easily the most popular song of the year.
+Stewart's song likely soundtracked many real-life "special nights," and it went on to spend eight weeks at No. 1, easily the most popular song of the year.

 1978 - Shadow Dancing by Andy Gibb